tana-gh/vector-replace/README.md

 ## Settings

+### Selection search

+If checking this, search and replace target are limited into selection ranges.

 ### Use regular expression

 If checking this, can use regular expression in the search pane.
 Also, can use the capturing replace by using '$'.

+### Capture whole

+This setting can be enabled when 'Use regular expression' is enabled.
+If checking this, each search strings are interpreted that those are enclosed in parentheses, so always can use '$1' as whole search string on replace.

 ### Ignore case search